seanburlington/bridportseakayak/content/join-in.md

 ![Sea Kayak](/images/sea-kayak.jpg)

-The ideal craft is a sea kayak which has
+The ideal craft for longer journeys and rougher weather is a sea kayak which has

 - sealed compartments in front and behind so that it floats even if the cockpit is full of water
 - decklines all around so that you can easily keep hold of it